hazzavg/hazzavg/README.md

 # Harry Clark
-I'm Harry from the United Kingdom, and I create Computer Game Frameworks.
-I'm also a Hobbyist 3D Artist and Freelance Video Editor!
+I'm Harry from the United Kingdom, and I'm a Computer Games Programmer.
+I'm also a Hobbyist 3D Artist and Freelance Video Editor.
 I enjoy a Challenge as I approach Tasks with a Methodical and Systematic Mindset; to ensure that the Work is completed effectively!

 ## Skills and Experience